xcat2/xcat-core/docs/source/advanced/sysclone/sysclone.rst

 The Golden Client acts as a regular node for xCAT, just have some extra rpms to support clone.
 When you deploy golden client with xCAT, you just need to add a few additional definitions to the image which will be used to deploy golden client.

-For information of how to install a regular node, please refer to section :ref:`Diskful Installation <diskfull_installation>`
+For information of how to install a regular node, please refer to section :ref:`Diskful Installation <diskful_installation>`

 For support clone, add 'otherpkglist' and 'otherpkgdir' attributes to the image definition which will be used to deploy golden client, then deploy golden client as normal. then the golden client will have extra rpms to support clone.
 If you have deployed your golden client already, using 'updatenode' command to push these extra rpms to golden client.
 CentOS share the same pkglist file with RHEL.
 For example: